Children’s Court

 -

-When deciding whether or not to release a terrorism related juvenile offender on parole the court must have regard to any credible information it has concerning the risk of the juvenile engaging in, or inciting or assisting others to engage in, terrorist acts or violent extremism: s 61(1).
+When deciding whether or not to release a terrorism related juvenile on parole, the court must have regard to any credible information concerning the risk of the juvenile engaging in, or inciting or assisting others to engage in, terrorist acts or violent extremism: s 61(1).
 In making such a decision, it is appropriate for the court to have regard to advice from the NSW Police Force or any other public authority, Australia-wide, established for law enforcement, security or anti-terrorist purposes: s 61(2).

 Parole orders under s 47 may be made if the juvenile is dying or there are other exceptional, extenuating circumstances: s 61(4).

-Revoking or suspending terrorism related orders
+Revoking or suspending parole for terrorism related juveniles